-If you are wanting to expand your skills with a point and shoot camera nothing is more intriguing than High Dynamic Range Photography or HDR.
+If you want to expand your skills with a point and shoot camera, nothing is more intriguing than High Dynamic Range Photography or HDR.
 It’s a blast!

 OK!
 What is it?
-It involves combining usually three or more photos, of the same subject, taken at three different exposure values and then combining them.
+It involves combining usually three or more photos of the same subject, taken at three different exposure values.

 What’s so cool about this?
 Think about taking a photo inside of a barn, aiming your camera toward a window on a bright sunny day.

-When you are in this building your eyes adjust to details, not only what’s inside, but also to details outside the structure.
-Simply, a camera cannot interrupt all these details at the same time with one normal exposure.
-This is where HDR Photography comes in!
+When you are in this building your eyes adjust to details—not only what’s inside, but also to details outside the structure.
+Simply, a camera cannot interpret all these details at the same time with one normal exposure.
+This is where HDR photography comes in!

-So, If you can take one exposure (normal exposure), a second exposure (over exposure), and a third that is (underexposed) and then combine them you will have all the details that the eye can perceive.
+So, if you can take one exposure (normal exposure), a second exposure (over exposure), and a third (underexposed) and then combine them, you will have all the details that the eye can perceive.
 Does this make sense?

-With a simple point and shoot camera and as long as it has an Exposure Value (EV) meter you are in luck.
+With a simple point and shoot camera (as long as it has an Exposure Value (EV) meter) you are in luck.
 Check your manual on how to bring up the meter.

-You now have a photo taken with three different exposure values and are ready to be processed to convert them to HDR.
+You now have a photo taken with three different exposure values and are ready to convert them to HDR.
 There are plenty of free trial HDR software programs for you to try.
-It’s worth investigating to find out which one is for you and to see if High Dynamic Range Photography is “your cup of tea”.
+It’s worth investigating to find out which one is for you and to see if High Dynamic Range Photography is your cup of tea.

 Thom Richards is an amateur photography who loves Oregon and all the wonderful photo ops it offers!
-Please join me at http://oregon-photography.blogspot.com/.
+Please join him at http://oregon-photography.blogspot.com/.

 Like This Article?